pdme/compound/README.md

 c(3, 4) // 16
 ```

-This is particularly useful in redux reducers, for example, when you want to apply multiple modifiers to the state object.
+This is particularly useful in redux reducers, for example, when you want to apply multiple modifiers to the state, using the same action object.

 ```
 const reducer = (state, action) => {